Bareflank/hypervisor/README.md

 ## Demo

-Checkout the latest demo for how to compile and use the Bareflank Hypervisor on Ubuntu 18.04:
+Check out the latest demo for how to compile and use the Bareflank Hypervisor on Ubuntu 18.04:

 [![Bareflank Demonstration Video](http://img.youtube.com/vi/fNLXxtdkhLg/maxresdefault.jpg)](https://www.youtube.com/watch?v=fNLXxtdkhLg)